 Bottom line: A good balance of style and technical features.

-The $159 Patagonia Performance Better Sweater Hoody is a favorite of our testers for its good looks and comfy features.
+The $159 Better Sweater Hoody from Patagonia is a favorite of our testers for its good looks and comfy features.
 Two handwarmer pockets keep your hands toasty, while a chest pocket secures your keys, chapstick, or an energy bar.
 Though the hood is too big to fit under a helmet, it kept our heads warm around town and on short hikes.
-This stylish jacket is available in Bandana Blue, Big Sur Blue, Black, Feather Gray, and Legend Green.
+This stylish jacket is available in bandana blue, big sur blue, black, feather gray, and legend green.

-7.2 oz of polyester knit fleece and a slim fit make the Performance Better Sweater a toasty feeling jacket.
+Made of 7.2 oz of polyester knit fleece, this slim fitted model makes the Performance Better Sweater a toasty feeling jacket.
 On a windless evening at the local boulders, our testers felt perfectly warm in this jacket as the sun went down and temperatures dropped into the upper 50s.
 The Better Sweater feels warmer than the Arc'teryx Covert Hoody because it has longer, snugger fit, but not as warm as the heavy, weather-resistant The North Face Denali 2.

 The Performance Better Sweater Hoody is the most comfortable fleece in its category.
 Despite the performance-enhancing stretchy side panels, this fleece still has the comfy feel of your favorite cotton sweater, and our testers felt an overwhelming urge to lounge and relax when around the house or between burns at the boulders.
 The stretchy side panels allow for full range of motion, and the "media compatible" chest pocket has a small hole for your earbuds.
 Snug elastic cuffs keep the sleeves in place without ever feeling too tight.
 Finally, two hand warmer pockets with small flexible zippers invite your freezing mitts out of the cold.
 The hood was the one point of comfort where our testers had issues, as it's too loose to stay in place well, too bulky to fit under a helmet comfortably, and too small to fit over a helmet.
 The top scorers for the comfort metric include the Patagonia R3, along with the Better Sweater, Arc'teryx Fortrez, and Mountain Hardwear Monkey Man Grid II Hooded.

 The stretchy side panels make this fleece more breathable than the similarly styled Arc'teryx Covert Hoody, but the better sweater is nowhere near as breathable as similarly weighted technical jackets like the Patagonia R3 or the Mountain Hardwear Monkey Man Grid II.
 We don't recommend this fleece for endurance heavy activities like running or ski touring-- you'll end up a sweaty mess.
-We were very happy using this fleece for bouldering sessions and mellow bike rides around town.
+We were delighted using this fleece for bouldering sessions and mellow bike rides around town.
+For an even more breathable option that still has enough style for around town check out the Patagonia Crosstrek Hoody

 Fleece weighs 16.7oz, making it the lightest of the style-centric fleeces in this year's review.
 It's 2 ounces lighter than the Arc'teryx Covert Hoody, and a full 8 ounces lighter than the heavyweight The North Face Denali 2.
 It also packs down smaller than both of the aforementioned fleeces.